 You can define and add these roles in Process Developer.
-For more information, see Participants.
+For more information, see "Partner Link" on page 140.

 Variables

 The BPEL process receives, manipulates, and sends data through XML variables.
 For example, the process receives a purchase order message from a buyer and puts the message in an input XML variable, and from there it can be copied to another operation.